Edvinas11/Edvinas11/README.md

 ## About Me
 - 🎓 I'm a second-year student at Vilnius University, studying Software Engineering.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m familiar with C, C++, Java, JS, Python, HTML, CSS, C# and tools like DevOps, Microsoft Azure, etc.
 - 📫 How to reach me: edvinasty@gmail.com.

 ## Connect with Me